 Boyne Mountain Resort offers year-round fun for guests.
 In the winter months, you can ski or snowboard.
 In the warmer months, there are lots of fun outdoor activities that can easily fill your schedule.

 Make sure that you pick up a daily schedule at the front desk when you check-in.
 The alpine theme throughout the property creates a wonderful vacation atmosphere.

 Boyne Mountain was the perfect place for my boys to reconnect and have fun with their cousins who live 3 hours away from the resort.

 During our visit, we rode the scenic chairlift to the top of the mountain for a beautiful view of the surrounding area.

 Swimming Options at Boyne Mountain Resort

 Boyne has heated pools that are indoor/outdoor all year round.
 The pools stay 10 degrees cooler than the hot tub which means that you won’t be as reluctant to swim with your kids ask.

-During our visit we stayed at the Salzburg Suite which slept up to 10 people.
-The main living area with a fireplace had kitchen, balcony, full bath, sleeper couch.
-On the second floor there were 3 bedrooms.
+During our visit, we stayed at the Salzburg Suite which slept up to 10 people.
+The main living area with a fireplace had a kitchen, balcony, full bath, sleeper couch.
+On the second floor, there were 3 bedrooms.